-Brakes: The original Formula Oro hydraulic brakes were pretty much end of life, and had been used and abused over the past 5 years.
-I found a good deal on Shimano XT Rim Brakes, so I ordered levers, brakes and cables.
+Brakes: The original Formula Oro hydraulic brakes were pretty much end-of-life, and had been used and abused over the past 5 years.
+I found a good deal on Shimano XT Rim Brakes, so I ordered levers, brakes, and cables.
 My frame and new forks had the brazers for the brakes to screw into, so no issues there.

 The switch to rim brakes was a simple one for me to make.
 Less maintenance and cost - disk brakes can be a pain to fix at home, let alone when out on tour.
 And the cost of a new set of disc brakes isn't cheap in comparison.
 You do lose some braking power, but I'm no longer going down mountains in Wales, so I felt I could live with that decision.
 And to be completely honest, I haven't missed them.
 The Shimano XT rim brakes I installed are pretty awesome too!
 They have performed fantastically in all weather conditions.

-Forks: The Rockshox forks were old and had already been serviced a couple of times.
+Forks: The RockShox forks were old and had already been serviced a couple of times.
 They were pretty knackered!
-I felt I didn't need suspension forks for touring.
+I felt I didn't need suspension forks for bicycle touring.
 The extra weight wasn't worth the slightly improved comfort if I ever did go off-road.
 I decided to do a switch for a set of Surly forks.
 These simple forks are perfect for cycle touring - taking every lump and bump in their stride and lighter than the suspension forks.

 If you have never fitted forks before, there are plenty of Youtube videos with advice.
-As with any bicycle mechanics, if you are not confident in your abilities, do take advice, or use a local bicycle mechanic.
+As with any bicycle maintenance, if you are not confident in your abilities, do take advice, or use a local bicycle mechanic.

 Touring Accessories & Other Minor Bits:

-- Tubus Rack was already in place from my early tours.
+- Tubus Rack: was already in place from my early tours.
 Still doing me proud to this day

 Who did all the work?

 I did it all myself.
 Over the years I have collected many bicycle tools and I'm fairly confident with bike mechanics.
 Anything I'm unsure of I use YouTube.
-Most of the work I completed was simple swap outs.
+Most of the work I completed was simple swap-outs.
 The brakes and forks were probably the most challenging part to get right.
 Sawing the forks to the right length was something I had to measure multiple times.